Opening a bank account

 Japan Post Bank

-Applying at teller
+Applying at the counter

 At the Nagoya University Post office